 Why have we wanted it to work so badly?

-Instead of taking this method at surface value and holding our breaths that it helps (pun intended), we need to dive a little deeper….
+Instead of taking this method at surface value and holding our breaths that it helps (pun intended 😉 ), we need to dive a little deeper….

 “Pulse oximetry is a commonly used noninvasive means of measuring peripheral capillary oxygen saturation (SpO2), i.e., the percentage of oxygenated hemoglobin in individuals at risk for hypoxemia.
 This is accomplished by measuring the ratio of light absorption of oxygenated (oxyhemoglobin) and deoxygenated (deoxyhemoglobin) blood.
 The underlying rationale posited for use of pulse oximetry to detect aspiration is that aspiration may lead to bronchoconstriction and/or airway obstruction leading to ventilation–perfusion mismatch, which in turn results in a drop in oxygen saturation.” p.
 282

-When I first read and heard that this method essentially used light to tell me if my patient was aspirating material into their trachea and lungs, an eyebrow was raised no doubt, because you don’t frequently hear “light” and “aspiration” in the same sentence.
+When I first heard this method essentially used *light* to tell me if my patient was aspirating material into their trachea and lungs, an eyebrow was raised no doubt, because you don’t frequently hear “light” and “aspiration” in the same sentence.
 But alas, my younger self proceeded to place my pulse oximeter on any and all fingers of my patient to help give me any piece of the swallowing puzzle I was so desperate to put together.

 I think of systematic reviews like the daunting task of rummaging through your closet in search of a specific item, then throwing anything and everything around until you find JUST THE RIGHT ONE you were looking for.
 Basically, there is a LOT of internal processing, analyzing, and scrutinizing going on to ensure selection of the best/right item(s).